PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 * 3W LTK8002D SOP8 Class D amplifier for the speaker (INS8002e clone).
 * Power IC IP5306 SOP8.
 * Inserting headphone plug doesn't [disable the speaker](https://github.com/eried/portapack-mayhem/wiki/H2-Plus-speaker-modifications).

+## H2+ R5
+Bascially H2 with internal microphone and a independent power switch (but only pad/hole exist in some of the boards.)
+Community reported it works (including the internal microphone), but other infomation are unknown.

 ## H3
 Uses custom close source firmware. **Not compatible with Mayhem.
 Do not buy or support as it's a scam**